 Uniting more than 400 partner nonprofits, as well as corporate and community partners, we’re committed to creating a strong, vibrant community with excellent schools, good health, safe neighborhoods and jobs that pay a livable wage.
 We are making bold strides to achieve equity for all community members, regardless of race, gender, sexual orientation, income and ability.

 Each year we work directly in the eleven regions we serve: Alexandria, Arlington, District of Columbia, Fairfax/Falls Church, Loudoun County, Montgomery County, Prince George’s County, Prince William County, Rappahannock County, Culpeper County and Fauquier County.

 By investing in the most effective programs and services, we’re tackling the area’s most complex social challenges every day.
 Learn more about us.

 More than 125 years ago, an organization that later became United Way, was created to mobilize the caring power of communities and make a difference in people’s lives.
 At its inception, United Way collected funds for local charities, and distributed them to relief services, cooperating agencies and emergency assistance grants.

-For more than 40 years, as United Way NCA worked diligently to change the lives of people and families in our local area, our commitment to helping our local communities has evolved and deepened.
+For nearly 100 years, as United Way NCA worked diligently to change the lives of people and families in our local area, our commitment to helping our local communities has evolved and deepened.
 Today, your United Way NCA mobilizes a network of hundreds of volunteers, donors, nonprofits and change agents that help people in the District of Columbia, Maryland and Northern Virginia address some of the biggest challenges in their lives.

 We rely on our dedicated staff and partners to conduct research and create programs that address health, education and economic opportunity, and the greatest and most immediate needs within them.